KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 Aurorae is a theme engine for KWin window decorations.
 It uses SVG to render the decoration and buttons and there is a simple config file for configuring the theme details.

-For examples, you can find many existing themes in the [KDE Store](https://store.kde.org/browse?cat=114&ord=latest).
+A simple way to start creating your own theme is by modifying an existing one.
+You can find many existing themes in the [KDE Store](https://store.kde.org/browse?cat=114&ord=latest).

 ## Package structure